Everybody has those moments where life feels overwhelming, when it all gets a bit much to handle, like we're losing our minds a bit.

 Well, it's a common occurrence in movies, and many characters have felt this way with all the crazy plots and developments that can happen in a script.
 Of course, cinema protagonists tend to go through the worst of the worst, and their worlds may literally crumble before them.

-Whether it's due to work stress, overwhelming boredom, or mental illness, here are some of the best movies where a protagonist's sanity succumbs to pressure and results in a mental breakdown.
+Whether it's due to work stress, overwhelming boredom, or mental illness, here are my picks for the best movies where a protagonist's sanity succumbs to pressure and results in a mental breakdown.

 We're kicking things off with a lighthearted comedy you may have missed from Bill Murray's filmography, directed by Frank Oz.
-Despite Bob (Murray) being the one in therapy, it's actually his psychiatrist who has the breakdown here—and it's because of Bob.
+Despite Bob (played by Bill Murray) being the one in therapy, it's actually his psychiatrist who has the breakdown here—and it's because of Bob.

-Bob's past doctors are exhausted by his constant need for reassurance, while the egotistical Dr. Leo Marvin (Richard Dreyfuss) doesn't appreciate the extent of his needs when he agrees to take Bob on.
+Bob's past doctors are exhausted by his constant need for reassurance, while the egotistical Dr. Leo Marvin (played by Richard Dreyfuss) doesn't appreciate the extent of his needs when he agrees to take Bob on.

 Having just published his new self-help book "Baby Steps," Marvin rushes off on a family holiday and leaves Bob behind.
 Well, at least he tries to.
 Bob ends up intruding while Marvin tries to get him to leave, which would be a lot easier if Marvin's family didn't love him so much.

 Bob is even invited to family birthday parties, which is when Marvin loses all patience and holds Bob at gunpoint.
 It's a psychotic breakdown for the ages that's still remembered to this day.

 15. Safe (1995)